-She suggested that in the past few decades, the relative institutions provided students with examinations and classroom Such assessment. changes to test management ensure that students with special needs to have fair access to teaching and assessment.
+She suggested that in the past few decades, the relative institutions provided students with examinations and classroom assessment.
+Such changes to management ensure that students with special needs to have fair access to teaching and assessment.
 However, relevant terminologies are often misunderstood and misused by educators at K-12 and higher educational institutions over time.
-Thus, based on the theories and practices of special education, assessment, and educational measurement, the professor used practical examples to help audiences better understand the distinctions among the terminologies that often confuse educators.
+Thus, based on the theories and practices of special education. assessment, and educational measurement, the professor used practical examples to help audiences better understand the distinctions among the terminologies that often confuse educators.